ClusterStyle: Modeling Intra-Style Diversity with Prototypical Clustering for Stylized Motion Generation: Experiment

 \subsection{Discussion}

 \textbf{Style Diversity.} We explore the capability of our method to generate diverse motions from a single style.
-In our experiments, we use different global prototypes as global style features to generate stylized motions, as shown in the left column of Figure~\ref{fig:diverse}.
-Furthermore, we randomly permute and combine local prototypes to generate stylized motions, as shown in the right column of Figure~\ref{fig:diverse}.
-We find that both different global prototypes and permutations of local prototypes yield stylistic results that vary in the extent of spread arms.
+In our experiments, we use different global prototypes as global style features to generate stylized motions, as shown in the left column of \cref{fig:diverse} and the bottom column of \cref{fig:intro}.
+Furthermore, we randomly combine local prototypes to generate stylized motions, as shown in the right column of \cref{fig:diverse}.
+We find that both different global prototypes and local prototypes yield stylistic results that vary in the extent of spread arms.
 Please note that, at inference time, our method enables diverse motion generation by integrating the style features obtained from the style encoder with different configurations of global and local prototypes.

-More visual results are provided in the website.
+We also visualize the style feature space in \cref{fig:tsne} using t-SNE embeddings.
+We can observe that prototypes emerge as multiple distinct modes within each style.
+These diverse prototypes capture the intra-diversity and facilitate the generation of varied stylistic motions.
+Meanwhile, the visualization also reveals clear inter-style separation, ensuring that our model possesses the discriminative capability to handle similar style motions (\eg, \textit{Star} and \textit{Aeroplane}).
+To further validate this discriminative power, we provide an additional visual comparison in Fig.~\ref{fig:similar}.
+The primary distinction between \textit{Star} and \textit{Aeroplane} is the open-leg stance.
+When conditioned on a \textit{Star} reference motion, SMooDi struggles to differentiate the two and produces Aeroplane-like results.
+In contrast, our model accurately identifies the subtle discrepancies, consistently generating motions that remain faithful to the target style.
+More results and analysis are provided in the supplementary material.

-\textbf{Investigating Key Components.} We first investigate the effectiveness of the clustering strategy and prototype number (\ie, $K_g$ and $K_l$) on the task of stylized motion generation, and the results are shown in Table~\ref{tab3}.
+\textbf{Investigating Key Components.} We first investigate the effectiveness of the clustering strategy and prototype number (\ie, $K_g$ and $K_l$) on the task of stylized motion generation, and the results are shown in \cref{tab3}.

 \textit{Clustering Strategy:} We replace the clustering procedure with a learnable classification head, and the style loss $\mathcal{L}_{\text{style}}$ is replaced by a conventional cross-entropy loss.
-As indicated in the first row of Table~\ref{tab3}, this modification leads to a 0.3 reduction in FID, a 5.6\% decrease in R-Precision, and a 3.32\% drop in SRA.
+As indicated in the first row of \cref{tab3}, this modification leads to a 0.3 reduction in FID, a 5.6\% decrease in R-Precision, and a 3.32\% drop in SRA.
 This shows the effectiveness of the proposed cluster-based framework.